jlumbroso/prog-exam-room-allocation/src/PE1.md

 Your goal is to implement a third assignment algorithm in the function `assignRandom` that places students in rooms randomly, with equal probability of ending up in any room.
 Note that rooms still have capacity `roomSize` so you need to keep track of that somehow.
 As a hint, here are two possible general strategies for accomplishing this goal:

 * As you assign students to rooms (randomly) you could maintain an array that tracks how many are in each room, and avoid assigning students to rooms that are full.
-* Alternately, you could shuffle the list of students randomly; and then assign them using, say, the “round robin” approach.
+* Alternately, you could shuffle the list of students randomly; and then assign them using, say, the "round robin" approach.

 Either way would work, and you might also think of other strategies.
 Regardless, the details are up to you.
 Obviously if you implement this algorithm it should generally give different answers each time you run it on the same input, which could be done for example like this: